 Q What is Alternative Dispute Resolution (ADR)?

-A ADR is a collective term for processes in which a trained impartial person (ADR practitioner) assists those in dispute to resolve the issues between them.
+ADR is a collective term for processes in which an experienced and impartial person (ADR practitioner) assists the people involved in a concern to resolve the issues between them.

-A complaint or dispute will be ineligible for ADR at the OoSG if it involves alleged conduct by a diocesan employee, cleric or religious that may amount to conduct defined in Schedule 1 or Scheduled 2 of the Child Protection (Working with Children) Act 2012.
+There is a class of concern that will not be eligible for ADR, for example an allegation that may amount to conduct defined in Schedule 1 or Schedule 2 of the Child Protection (Working with Children) Act 2012.

-A ADR is confidential in so far as mandatory reporting legislation and diocesan safeguarding policy allows.
-Each participant to the ADR process, and any support people, will be required to sign a confidentiality agreement.
+ADR at the OOSG is confidential in so far as legislation and diocesan safeguarding policy allows.
+Each participant to ADR, and any support people, will be required to sign a confidentiality agreement.

 Q If I agree to participate in ADR what may be expected of me?

-A While participating in ADR you will be asked to:
+When you provide your consent to participate in ADR you will be expected to: